caocscar/workshops/pandas/README.md

 # Intro to Pandas Workshop

+This workshop introduces the user to the world of `pandas` and includes common data wrangling methods.

+## External Files

-I've not included the data files with the notebook because they are too large in size.
+I've excluded them because the data files are large.
+[TODO] Include smaller version of files.

-TODO: Find a better dataset to use in examples